CromwellEnage/parameter/doc/reference.rst

 __ ../../../../boost/parameter/preprocessor.hpp

 :Example usage:
-The return type of each of the following functon templates falls under a different value category.
+The return type of each of the following function templates falls under a different value category.

 .. parsed-literal::